 m.
 Individuals desiring to be included on the Commission's mailing list should so indicate by writing to the Secretary of the Commission.

 n.
 Comments, Protests, or Motions to Intervene—Anyone may submit comments, a protest, or a motion to intervene in accordance with the requirements of Rules of Practice and Procedure, 18 CFR 385.210, .211, .214.
 In determining the appropriate action to take, the Commission will consider all protests or other comments filed, but only those who file a motion to intervene in accordance with the Commission's Rules may become a party to the proceeding.
 Any comments, protests, or motions to intervene must be received on or before the specified comment date for the particular application.

 o.
-Filing and Service of Responsive Documents—Any filings must bear in all capital letters the title “COMMENTS”, “PROTESTS”, AND/OR “MOTIONS TO INTERVENE”, as applicable, and the Docket Number of the particular application to which the filing refers.
-A copy of any motion to intervene must also be served upon each representative of the Applicant specified in the particular application.
+Filing and Service of Responsive Documents—All filings must bear in all capital letters the title “COMMENTS”, “PROTESTS”, AND/OR “MOTIONS TO INTERVENE”, as applicable, and the Docket Number of the particular application to which the filing refers.
+A copy of any Motion to Intervene must also be served upon each representative of the Applicant specified in the particular application.

 p.
-Agency Comments—Federal, State, and local agencies are invited to file comments on the described application.
+Agency Comments—Federal, state, and local agencies are invited to file comments on the described application.
 A copy of the application may be obtained by agencies directly from the Applicant.
 If an agency does not file comments within the time specified for filing comments, it will be presumed to have no comments.
-One copy of an agency's comments must also be sent to the Applicant's representatives.Start Signature
+One copy of an Start Printed Page 66125agency's comments must also be sent to the Applicant's representatives.Start Signature

 Kimberly D. Bose,